Couchers-org/couchers/markdown/mission.md

 Maintaining a healthy organization and platform requires active participation from the community that we serve, and divorcing the community from the rest of the project stops us from really building for our people.
 The community can only participate if they have visibility into the organization.

-### Open-source
+### Open source

 The platform and tools we build are freely available for use, modification, and distribution, with the foundation not having unique rights to it.
-We strive to contribute back to the open-source community.
+We strive to contribute back to the open source community.

 #### Why?